danman01/ebook-book-template/chapter02-more_details.md

 ## Standalone, or part of a cluster

 As we saw above, for developers looking to get started with Spark, it’s easy to download and install on a laptop or virtual machine.

 But for production workloads, operating at scale, a single laptop or virtual machine is unlikely to be sufficient.
 In these circumstances Spark will normally run on an existing big data cluster.
 These clusters are often also used for Hadoop jobs, and Hadoop’s YARN resource manager will typically then be used to manage the whole cluster (including Spark).
 [Running Spark on YARN](https://spark.apache.org/docs/latest/running-on-yarn.html), from the Apache Spark project, provides more configuration details.

 For those who prefer alternative resource managers, Spark can also run just as easily on clusters controlled by Apache Mesos.
 [Running Spark on Mesos](https://spark.apache.org/docs/latest/running-on-mesos.html), from the Apache Spark project, provides more configuration details.

 A series of scripts bundled with current releases of Spark simplify the process of launching Spark on Amazon Web Services’ Elastic Compute Cloud (EC2).
 [Running Spark on EC2](https://spark.apache.org/docs/latest/ec2-scripts.html), from the Apache Spark project, provides more configuration details.

-## Storage options
+## Storage Options

 Although often linked with the Hadoop file system, HDFS, Spark can integrate with a range of commercial or open source third-party data storage systems including:
 * Amazon S3